christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

                    ✅
 ```

-The phase demonstrated a core SOC analyst capability:
+Phase 6 demonstrated a core SOC analyst capability:

 > **Reconstructing suspicious activity using evidence collected from multiple security controls.**

-Phase 6 established the workflow:
+The resulting workflow was:

 ```text
 Generate → Detect → Investigate → Correlate → Document
 ```

-and prepared the environment for vulnerability assessment and remediation.
+This prepared the lab for vulnerability assessment and remediation in Phase 7.

 ---